-- do not use or accept foul or offensive language, - pick up after yourself, - wear appropriate clothing: no offensive messages (drugs, alcohol, sex, violence, foul language) or clothing that brings undue attention to yourself, - no hats, visors, hoods, etc., worn indoors at any time, - use appropriate hygiene, - report things that hurt people or deface property, and - keep all body parts to yourself (e.g. no grabbing, kicking, or shoving).
+- do not use or accept foul or offensive language, - pick up after yourself, - wear appropriate clothing: no offensive messages (drugs, alcohol, sex, violence, foul language) or clothing that brings undue attention to yourself, - use appropriate hygiene, - report things that hurt people or deface property, and - keep all body parts to yourself (e.g. no grabbing, kicking, or shoving).